 Explore self-guided walking holidays where nature and city life meet — scenic, storied, and always within reach.

 This is walking for everyday adventure.
 Whether it’s a pre-breakfast climb up Arthur’s Seat, a quiet woodland loop, or a full-day stretch along the East Lothian coast, the landscapes here offer perspective, presence, and ease.
+Along these well-connected routes, you’ll also find a wide choice of independent places to stay, from city-based hotels to coastal guesthouses and small rural retreats.

 You can climb volcanic hills, follow coastal paths, walk through royal parks, explore woodlands, visit historic harbours, and enjoy nature escapes right on the city’s edge.